nuagenetworks/monolithe/vanilla/sphinx/general_concepts.rst

 .. note:: All these methods require the current :class:`bambou.NURESTObject` to have a valid :attr:`bambou.NURESTObject.ID`.

 .. note:: You may notice that there is no creation method.
-Creation is always happening from a parent object and is done using `create_child_object`.
+Creation is always happening from a parent object and is done using `create_child`.

 .. note:: You may notice that an optional parameter :py:attr:`callback` is present.
 This is because VSDK can work completely asynchronously.